aramaliav/react-native-state-management/README.md

 # React Native State Management Library

-A lightweight, extensible state management solution for React Native, inspired by Akita, with built-in support for entity stores, persistence, and React hooks.
+A lightweight, extensible state management solution for React Native, inspired by Akita, with built-in support for entity stores, persistence, store registry, and React hooks.

 ---

 ## Features

-- **Entity Store**: Manage collections of entities with CRUD operations.
+- **Entity Store**: Manage collections of entities with CRUD operations, active entity, and property selectors.
-- **Global Store**: Create and manage global state.
+- **Global Store**: Manage any global state shape with subscription and hydration support.
-- **Persistence**: Persist state using AsyncStorage or SecureStore.
+- **Persistence**: Persist state using AsyncStorage or SecureStore, with auto-hydration and reset.
-- **Store Registry**: Register and retrieve stores by key.
+- **Store Registry**: Register, retrieve, and list stores by key.
-- **React Hooks**: Subscribe to entities, entity by ID, active entity, or entity property.
+- **React Hooks**: Subscribe to entities, single entity by ID, active entity, or entity property.
 - **Pre-hooks**: Intercept add, update, and remove operations for custom logic.
+- **Generic Services**: Perform CRUD and state operations on any registered store.
-- **TypeScript Support**: Fully typed API.
+- **TypeScript Support**: Fully typed API for safety and autocompletion.

 ---